 Most commonly offered at the associate's and bachelor's degree levels, restaurant management programs are usually combined with hotel management, and they're commonly offered as hospitality management programs.
-These programs cover the hospitality industry, including food production, cost effectiveness and sanitation.
+These programs cover the hospitality industry, including food preparation, cost effectiveness and sanitation.
 Many programs include hands-on experience and require an internship in the hospitality industry.
-Depending on prior hospitality industry experience, graduates may be prepared for entry-level or advanced food service occupations.

 List of Courses